anastasia-bogdanova/Flights-On-Lite/README.md

 ### Online Version
 0. Go to https://anastasia-bogdanova.github.io/flightsOnLite
 1. Enter airport names, type at least 2 first letters.
+NYC and Miami are pretty popular.
 2. Select the airport from the dropdown.
 3. Select departure date by clicking on the calendar icon.
 4. Select return date by clicking on the following calendar icon.